 Over the last several years, competition for voice and Internet services has increased from cable television operators.
 Triple play bundles (voice telephony, Internet access and cable television) have proven to be particularly challenging.
 However, Netia is reviewing alternatives to combat this threat.
 Specifically, IPTV offers fixed line telephone operators the ability to compete directly with cable television operators.
-The importance of IPTV and related services (such as video on demand) is being analyzed in the context of Netia's strategy to expand its share of the broadband market.
-In particular, the Company is considering the launch of an IPTV offering taking content from the "n" satellite TV platform.
-A letter of intent has been signed and tests are ongoing, but we can provide no assurance that this innovative partnering approach will be concluded with a commercial agreement, will be successful with Netia's customers or that returns on investment will be acceptable.
+The market importance of IPTV and related services (such as video on demand) is continually being analyzed in the context of Netia's strategy to expand its share of the broadband market.
+The Company is working on solutions to provide profitable TV services to its customers and expects that such services should reduce churn and increase margins per customer.
+However no assurance can be given that Netia will be successful in implementing a profitable TV service business model.
+Should such services be insufficiently well received by our existing and potential customers, it may adversely affect our revenues and margins in the future.